Paul Green (footballer, born 1983): International career

 Despite being born in England, Green chose to represent the Republic of Ireland at international level.
-He qualified to play for Ireland through his grandfather on his mother's side, who is from Westport, County Mayo.
+He qualified to play for Ireland through his maternal grandfather, who is from Westport, County Mayo.
 Green was called up to Giovanni Trapattoni's Irish training camp squad taking place in Malahide, Dublin, in May 2010.
 He was called up to the full squad for friendlies against Paraguay and Algeria, before playing the full 90 minutes of a Republic of Ireland XI vs Irish amateur match.
 On 25 May 2010, Green won his first full cap in a 2–1 win against Paraguay at the RDS Arena, coming on in the second half.
 Three days later he made his first international start, against Algeria, and scored his first international goal in the 32nd minute in a 3–0 win.
 His first competitive start came in a 1–0 win over Armenia in September 2010.
 He was a late replacement for the injured Keith Fahey in the UEFA Euro 2012 squad.
 On 14 June 2012, he appeared as a substitute in the 4–0 defeat by Spain at UEFA Euro 2012.

 In March 2013, Republic of Ireland manager Giovanni Trapattoni compared Green to ex-AC Milan midfielder Gennaro Gattuso before a match against Sweden.
 After the Republic of Ireland ground out a crucial 0–0 draw away to Sweden, Trapattoni proclaimed Green 'is under-estimated by the media' after playing in a defensive midfield position.